Christchurch Botanic Gardens: New Zealand Gardens

 A short looped trail featuring some of New Zealand's most iconic and loved native plants.
-The small grove allows visitors to catch a glimpse of wild New Zealand and see mature trees and plants including the legendary silver fern, harakeke, Rimu, Kotukutuku.
+The small grove allows visitors to catch a glimpse of wild New Zealand and see mature trees and plants including the legendary silver fern, harakeke, rimu and kōtukutuku.

 Herbaceous Border

 Laid in 1926, the gardens’ border is in two parts, divided by an ornamental sundial presented by Canterbury Superintendent William Rolleston in 1873.
 The sandy soils at the eastern end are perfect for plants from hot dry climates and is shaded from wind by the Robert McDougall Art Gallery.
 Colourful European and North American plants including phlox, aster and geranium dominate the moist western end.
 In the shadiest areas, hostas are a feature.